 For many young people, video gaming starts as a simple social activity.
-However, as playing begins to consume more and more time and attention, it becomes isolating, preoccupying, and results in these addictive behaviors:
+However, as playing begins to consume more and more time and attention, it becomes isolating and preoccupying and results in the following addictive behaviors.

 Gamers report that they often neglect their responsibilities to have more time to play video games.
 They seem to be immune to the threat of job loss or failure in school, opting instead to immerse themselves in the game.

 Chronic gamers neglect their health and well-being.
 Families report preparing meals that go uneaten, even when set within easy reach.
-Often, gamers fail to do even the most basic personal tasks like bathing, dressing and brushing their teeth or hair.
-Long hours at the game screen result in health problems like chronic headache, backache, and sleep deprivation.
+Often, gamers fail to do even the most basic personal tasks like bathing, dressing, and brushing their teeth or hair.
+Long hours at the game screen result in health problems like chronic headaches, backaches, and sleep deprivation.

 For young people who are still developing social skills, video game addiction can have grave and long-lasting consequences.
 Rather than participating in activities that form healthy relationships with peers, they may choose to isolate themselves with their game personas.
 They never give themselves an opportunity to mature and learn to interact with friends and family.